 In broad terms, reflexology is intended to reduce generalized stress and help the body achieve a state of deep relaxation and homeostasis (that is, optimal balance of the body's biochemical and other systems).
 Yet efficacy studies are few, and a 2009 systematic review of randomized controlled trials conducted by researchers at the Peninsula Medical School in Exeter, UK, concluded that "the best evidence available to date does not demonstrate convincingly that reflexology is an effective treatment for any medical condition."

-However, since having the feet or hands rubbed is an enjoyable and relaxing experience for most people, there is little doubt that reflexology can promote stress relief and a sense of well being in much the same way as any other form of massage.
+However, since having the feet or hands rubbed is an enjoyable and relaxing experience for most people, there is little doubt that hand and foot reflexology can promote stress relief and a sense of well being in much the same way as any other form of massage.
 This therapy may be an especially useful complementary treatment for neuropathy of the legs, feet and toes.
 It can also be useful for sore hands and feet after a workout, running or taking a long walk.

 What should one expect on a visit to a practitioner of reflexology?